 Further reduce the risk of disease by lifting the plants off the ground.
 Supporting plants with strong tomato cages improves air flow and light penetration while keeping the plants and fruit off the ground and away from soil-borne insects and diseases.

 Avoid flimsy tomato towers that tend to topple and bulky cages that consume too much storage space.
-Consider investing in one of the stronger supports like the Gardener’s Vertex Lifetime Tomato Cage that stores flat and is strong, but flexible to encourage stouter growth.
+Consider investing in one of the stronger supports that stores flat and is strong, but flexible to encourage stouter growth.
 Another benefit is that it opens, so you can easily place them around larger plants; just in case you waited too long to set the cages in place.

-Use soaker hoses or irrigation systems like the Waterwell Irrigation System that target water to the soil around the plant.
+Use soaker hoses or irrigation systems that target water to the soil around the plant.
 Placing water just where it is needed – on the soil – conserves moisture while keeping the foliage dry.
 Overhead irrigation uses more water and increases the risk and spread of many common tomato diseases.

 Rotate plantings from one garden, or area within a garden, to another.
 Moving related plants to different locations each year reduces the build up of insects and diseases, reducing the risk of future problems.
 Consider rotating your tomato plantings into containers if space is limited.
 Start with fresh soil, a clean container and disease-resistant plants.

 With these few changes and a bit of cooperation from the weather, your new challenge may be finding ways to use and share your bumper harvest.
 Your surplus tomatoes and vegetables are always welcome at food pantries and meal programs in your community.